hypo69/hypo/docs/gemini/ru/consultant/src/ai/tiny_troupe/TinyTroupe/README.md

 To get a sense of what TinyTroupe can do, here are some examples of its use.
 These examples are available in the [examples/](./examples/) folder, and you can either inspect the pre-compiled Jupyter notebooks or run them yourself locally.
 Notice the interactive nature of TinyTroupe experiments -- just like you use Jupyter notebooks to interact with data, you can use TinyTroupe to interact with simulated people and environments, for the purpose of gaining insights.

->[!NOTE]
+> [!NOTE]
 > Currently, simulation outputs are better visualized against dark backgrounds, so we recommend using a dark theme in your Jupyter notebook client.

 ### 🧪**Example 1** *(from [interview_with_customer.ipynb](./examples/interview_with_customer.ipynb))*\
-Let\'s begin with a simple customer interview scenario, where a business consultant approaches a banker:
+Let's begin with a simple customer interview scenario, where a business consultant approaches a banker:
 <p align="center">
   <img src="./docs/example_screenshot_customer-interview-1.png" alt="An example.">
 </p>